 Create a Safe Place:

-Creating a safe place for yourself can be done in a number of ways; here are some ideas:
+Creating a safe place for yourself can be done in many ways; here are some ideas:

 - Through visualization- in your mind create a place that feels safe to you.
-This can be a place you have been that feels safe or a place you make up yourself.
-Create all of the details in your mind, colors, shapes, smells, etc. Allow yourself to go to this place when you are feeling unsafe or distressed, allow this place to ground you.
+This can be a place you have been that feels safe or an imaginary place you create in your mind.
+Create all the details in your mind: colors, shapes, smells, etc. Allow yourself to go to this place when you are feeling unsafe or distressed, allow this place to ground you.

-- Pursue mindfulness and relaxation techniques as modes to feel safe within yourself.
+- Through mindfulness and relaxation- Pursue techniques as modes to feel safe within yourself.

 Do not doubt your desire to feel safe.
 You are right in meeting this need!